-On November 23, 2020 we determined that the information removed by the threat actor may have contained some of your personal information, including your information were not exposed, as they were encrypted.
-Your demographic information, contact information, and/or philanthropic giving history, such as donation dates and amounts, may have also been removed by the threat actor.
+On December 2, 2020 we determined that the information removed by the threat actor may have contained some of your personal information, including your

+We have been assured that no information about Social Security numbers, bank accounts, passwords or credit or debit cards was compromised.
+Bucknell does not collect or store Social Security numbers nor credit card numbers, and online gifts are processed through a different system that was not involved in this incident.
+Your demographic information, contact information, and/or philanthropic giving history, such as donation dates and amounts, may have been removed by the threat actor.